 The design of the bricks and whiteboards means that students are free to iterate in response to constructive feedback.

-Structural Learning helps teachers break activities into bite-size chunks and manageable processes.
+The brick building kits help teachers to break activities into bite-size chunks and manageable processes.